Digital Marketing Glossary: The Ultimate Guide

 Google My Business:

-To manage their online presence across Google, including Search and Maps, and it is a free tool for businesses.
+It is a free tool for businesses to manage their online presence across Google, including Search and Maps.
 Used to verify and edit business information.

 H